Contact

 Given their familiarity with local issues and rapport with community members, the HIV intervention program will include peer mentors in order to more effectively engage rural sexual minority and American Indian men in mobile health technology or mHealth.

-Study name: Ending the HIV Epidemic in Rural Oklahoma (e-HERO) Specific Aims
+Study name: Ending the HIV Epidemic in Rural Oklahoma (e-HERO)

-Funding: The study is funded by NIMHD/NIH 3U54MD012388-05S2
+Funding: This study was funded by NIMHD/NIH 3U54MD012388-05S2

 IRB project number: (NAU) 1827963-2 (Purdue University) 2021-1531 (Oklahoma State University) 2021066